Active Planning Cases

 Zoning Confirmation Letter & Property Report

-If zoning information is required specific to a property and provided in writing, the Municipality requires a form to be completed, along with fee.
+If zoning information is required specific to a property and provided in writing, the Municipality requires a form to be completed, along with the fee.
 Details on the location of the property and the intended use will be required to provide the most correct information.